alexbraila/belgian-real-estate/README.md

 -----------------------

 There are a few ideas that you could use should you wish to extend this work:
-* Generate more features for XGBoost (for instance lags and rolls for population, total income etc
+* Generate more features for XGBoost, for instance lags and rolls for population, total income etc.
 * Try other machine learning algorithms
 * Explore predicting other columns, e.g. mean price and mean area